nagyesta/abort-mission-gradle-plugin/README.md

     // - Setting the "abortMissionReport" task to the "finalize" the
     //   test task
     skipTestAutoSetup false
-    //Indicates whether we need to configure the strongback properties
-    //as well when test autoconfiguration is done.
-    //WARNING: If you are using a strongback, you will need to take care
-    //of the full lifecycle externally due to difficulties with Gradle
-    //background threads.
-This should include startup, shutdown skipStrongbackConfig true
     //Define whether we want to use relaxed schema for JSON validation.
     //Particularly useful when the Cucumber Booster is used or in case of
     //a very special class name that does not match the basic regexp used.